 Note: Please remember to follow the Sociology Network Home Folder Content Rules (PDF).

 To change your JHED password use one of the following procedures:

 a/ After you are logged on in the lab press <ctrl>-<alt>-<del> simultaneously.
 This will bring up an options box.
 Click on the button for “Change Password.”
 You will need to enter in your old password and your new password twice for confirmation.
 When selecting a password please avoid common words and names.
 Your password must be at least 8 characters long and contain at least two alphabetic characters and at least two numbers.
 A good way to choose a password is to select a simple phrase that is easy to remember and use the first letter of each word in the sentence.
 Also use a combination of upper and lower case letters.

 b/ Go to http://my.johnshopkins.edu, look for the “Change your Password” or “Forgotten password?” link right under the “Login” button.

 How do I use the printer in the lab?

-There is one printer available for use in the lab and another one in the Greenhouse and one on the second floor.
+There is one printer available for use in the lab, another one in the Greenhouse and one on the second floor.
 You can also print to the department copy machine during office hours.
 At times it may be necessary to switch between printers either to choose a different one with different capabilities or because one is in use.
 To do so you typically only need to select a different printer from the options box on the print menu.
 You can also change your default printer by clicking on the “Start” button then “Settings” and then “Printers”.
 To set a printer as default, right-click on the printer and select “Set as Default”.
 If you are using one of the lab computers you will see the available printers in the drop-down menu before printing.
 Please do not use the Greenhouse printer (Soc-GrHouse) or the second floor one (soc-merg2-lexmark) if you are in the lab.
 Please follow the instructions posted here to add a printer if you need to print from your personal laptop.
 For Mac users – Instructions are posted here.